DestinyVolt/D-D/Scriptor/Kromthran.md

 #### Symbiotic Instincts
 You have advantage on Dexterity Saving throws, Initiative rolls, Strength Checks, and Strength Saving throws.

+#### Symbiotic Movement
+You can take the Dash action as a bonus action on your first turn. \
+Your symbiote can enhance your jumps.
+Whenver you make a jump (High Jump: 7ft, Long Jump: 18ft) you can make an Athletics check and extend your total jump distance by the total of the check.

 #### Dwarven Fortitude
 You can take the dodge action to heal 1d12+4 health. \
 You have Resistance to Psychic, Bludgeoning, Piercing, and Slashing Damage \